On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Background: Towards a Unifying Framework

 \subsection{Other Methods}

 Wasserstein-Procrustes is one of the recurring loss functions in the literature, but there have been also deviations from the original problem. \citet{DBLP:conf/aistats/GraveJB19} suggested an iterative procedure whose initial condition minimizes the convex relaxation $\norm{X^{\top} PY}^{2}_{2}$ instead of the original problem.
 This relaxation is known as the Gold-Rangarajan relaxation and can be solved using the Frank-Wolfe algorithm \citep{491619, doi:10.1002/nav.3800030109}.
 The solution to this relaxation is then used as the initial condition for a gradient-based iterative procedure that stochastically samples different subsets of words for which there is not necessarily a direct translation.

-This deviates strongly from Objective~\ref{WP}: not only the initial condition does not optimize Wasserstein-Procrustes, but also the iterative procedure does not optimize it as it translates words that are not necessarily the optimal matches. \citet{alaux2018unsupervised} were also inspired by Objective~\ref{WP} for aligning multiple languages to a common space.
+This deviates strongly from Objective~\ref{WP}: not only the initial condition does not optimize the Wasserstein-Procrustes objective, but also the iterative procedure does not optimize it, as it translates words that are not necessarily the optimal matches. \citet{alaux2018unsupervised} were also inspired by Objective~\ref{WP} for aligning multiple languages in a common vector space.
 However, they minimized a loss function based on the CSLS metric from \citet{conneau2017word}.
 In a similar fashion, the entropy regularization of the Gromov-Wasserstein problem \citep{article-memoli} has been used for bilingual lexicon induction.

 Generative Adversarial Network (GAN) optimization was first introduced for bilingual lexicon induction by \citet{barone-2016-towards}, but its canonical implementation was given by \citet{conneau2017word}, who presented \emph{multilingual unsupervised and supervised embeddings} (MUSE), an adversarial method in which the transformation matrix $W$ is considered as a generator, and thus is trained by a generative adversarial network, so that the mapped word embeddings $XW$ cannot be distinguished from the set $Y$ via a discriminator~\citep{10.5555/2969033.2969125}.
-However, a simple thought experiment can convince ourselves that this approach does not minimize distances; see the \textit{Supplementary material} for more details.
+However, a simple thought experiment can convince us that this approach does not minimize distances.
+We elaborate on that experiment in the Appendix.

 \citet{hoshen2018nonadversarial} were inspired by the Iterative Closest Point (ICP) method used in 3D point cloud alignment.
 Although their transformation matrix is not necessarily orthogonal, this property is enforced using the regularization $L(X,Y,W;\lambda)\colonequals \lambda \|XWW^{\top}-X\|_2^2 + \lambda \|YW^{\top} W - Y\|_2^2$.
 Another fundamental difference to Objective~\ref{WP} is that they do not use a one-to-one mapping for $P$.